Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Keep in mind, the creation of this recipe was for my husband who didn't like the almonds and coconut flakes I was originally using.
 But I have made a variety of different flavors since, and they've all been wonderful.
 In fact, if you create something new and wonderful, shoot me a message and tell me about it.
 I'd love to give it a try myself.

-Check out my profile for even more great quick breakfast and snack ideas for your family!
+Check out my profile for even greater quick breakfast and snack ideas for your family!

 © 2018 Victoria Van Ness